 Original Medicare and Medicare Advantage are the two main types of Medicare.

-Original Medicare is the traditional, fee-for-service Medicare program offered directly by the federal government that includes Medicare Part A and Part B. The costs of Original Medicare generally include the premiums and deductibles above.
+Original Medicare is the traditional Medicare program offered directly by the federal government that includes Medicare Part A and Part B. The costs of Original Medicare generally include the premiums and deductibles above.

-Medicare Advantage plans are an alternative to the traditional program offered by private insurance companies (typically including Part A, Part B and Part D, prescription drug coverage).
-So, the costs of Medicare Advantage plans, including any premiums and deductibles, vary by plan and insurer.
+Medicare Advantage plans are an all-in-one alternative to the traditional program offered by private insurance companies.
+The costs of Medicare Advantage plans, including any premiums and deductibles, vary by plan and insurer.

-On average, though, Medicare Advantage premiums for 2020 are expected to be 23% lower than they were for 2018, according to the Centers for Medicare & Medicaid Services (CMS), the federal agency that oversees the Medicare program.
+On average, though, Medicare Advantage premiums for 2021 are expected to be 34% lower than they were for 2017, according to the Centers for Medicare & Medicaid Services, the federal agency that oversees the Medicare program.

-In fact, the average 2020 Medicare Advantage premium will be the lowest in the past 13 years, which CMS attributes to the agency’s efforts to drive competition.
+In fact, the average 2021 Medicare Advantage premium will be the lowest since 2007.